ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/cluster-observer.markdown

 1. The Observer will add the node as `Promotable`.
 2. Once the node has caught up with the state of the Database Group - fully updated with the database data and finished indexing the last data sent to it,
    the Observer will promote it to a full `Member`.
-   See detailed explanation of the Member actions and tasks within a Database Group in ...
-TBD - add link when page is created ...
+   See detailed explanation of the Member actions and tasks within a [Database Group](../../../../todo-update-me-later)
 {NOTE/}

 {NOTE: }